micmejia/bible-dump/NKJV/Deuteronomy/Deut 3.md

 all the cities of the plain, all Gilead, and all Bashan, as far as Salcah and Edrei, cities of the kingdom of Og in Bashan.

 ###### 11
-"For only Og king of Bashan remained of the remnant of the [^b]giants.
+"For only Og king of Bashan remained of the remnant of the giants.
 Indeed his bedstead _was_ an iron bedstead. (_Is_ it not in Rabbah of the people of Ammon?)
 Nine cubits _is_ its length and four cubits its width, according to the standard cubit. ## The Land East of the Jordan Divided

 ###### 12
 "And this land, _which_ we possessed at that time, from Aroer, which _is_ by the River Arnon, and half the mountains of Gilead and its cities, I gave to the Reubenites and the Gadites.

 ###### 13
 The rest of Gilead, and all Bashan, the kingdom of Og, I gave to half the tribe of Manasseh.
-(All the region of Argob, with all Bashan, was called the land of the [^c]giants.
+(All the region of Argob, with all Bashan, was called the land of the giants.

 ###### 14
-Jair the son of Manasseh took all the region of Argob, as far as the border of the Geshurites and the Maachathites, and called Bashan after his own name, [^d]Havoth Jair, to this day.)
+Jair the son of Manasseh took all the region of Argob, as far as the border of the Geshurites and the Maachathites, and called Bashan after his own name, Havoth Jair, to this day.)

 ###### 15
 "Also I gave Gilead to Machir.